victorblaga/joni-dep/README.md

 ### More about configuration

 Joni Dep uses the [Typesafe Config](https://lightbend.github.io/config/) library in the background.
-It contains a `ConfigParser` that adds a few conventions:
+Joni Dep also adds a `ConfigParser` that introduces a few conventions:

 - You can manually add an a configuration entry by calling the `entry` method: